cristiano1988/autoCROhashtag/readme.txt

 Project: autoCROhashtag
-Purpose: auto comment for supporting Croatian football team at the European Championships
+Purpose: auto comment tool for supporting Croatian football team at the European Championships
 Used: VBScript, Batch

-*Recommended to the windows operating system
+*Recommended to the Windows operating system
+*Auto run with F10 key